 The department maintains two computer labs to support the curriculum.
-The Software Development Laboratory supports the first three courses in the major sequence and two upper-division courses.
+The Software Development Laboratory supports the first three courses in the major sequence and two upperdivision courses.

 The Undergraduate Robotics Laboratory is a combined Windows and Linux lab that supports several upper-division courses, including Artificial Intelligence, Operating Systems, Computer Networks, and Robotics and Computer Vision.
-The lab, funded in part by grants from the National Science Foundation and George I. Alden Trust, includes four Khepera® miniature robots and one life-size, PeopleBot® robot.
+The lab, funded in part by grants from the National Science Foundation and George I. Alden Trust, includes four Khepera[®] miniature robots and one life-size, PeopleBot[®] robot.
 The department maintains an independent web server to support instruction and several other servers on its own subnet of the university's network.

-Areas of faculty research include computer graphics, data-driven applications, robotics, object-oriented design methodologies, algorithm design, and computer science education.
+Areas of faculty research include computer graphics, data-driven applications, robotics, objectoriented design methodologies, algorithm design, and computer science education.
 Students often participate in research projects with faculty supervision.
 Students have co-authored papers with faculty members and have developed some of the courseware currently used in the undergraduate curriculum.

-Computer Science Intellectual Journey3
+Computer Science 37-40

-131, 132, 231, 234, 331, 333, 490, one University Forum

-three-credit course numbered 491 or Core Area Courses 25
+131, 132, 231, 234, 331, 333, 490, one t hreecredit course numbered 491 or higher, a and

-higher, and three electives Composition & Critical Thinking6
+three electives

-Mathematics10 Foreign Language ^{} 3
+Mathematics 10

-151, 207, 208 Electives
+151, 207, 208

-Total 120